+The transform_builder is developed by Java, shown in Figure 2 and 3, to provide users a block diagram approach to design front ends, and saves the configuration or "recipe" into a file.
 Finally, to increase the extensibility of the tool, algorithms are presented in the interface through the components menu, populated from a resource file.
 All algorithms appearing in this menu are read from the resource file.
 Adding a new algorithm requires simply including a description into the resource file according to its format.
 No modifications to the source code of the signal processing control tool itself are required.
-This has allowed this tool to be used as interfaces for a number of related applications provided in our toolkit.
+This has allowed this tool to be used to create interfaces for a number of related applications provided in our toolkit.